HarveyD/seng-portfolio/README.md

 Refer to [Create React App](https://github.com/facebook/create-react-app) documentation if you encounter any issues running the app.
 Or refer to the [Troubleshooting](#Troubleshooting Information) section

+## Colours and Font
+Most colours used within the app are located within `variables.scss`, change all the colours to meet your needs.

+Global font family/font-sizes etc. are located within `App.scss`.

 ## Landing
 Two things can be easily changed here:
 - Landing page image: